lingala-anusha/FACE-RECOGNITION/README.md

  python face_detection_video.py

 ##Controls
-Press 'q' to quit the video playback at any time
+-Press 'q' to quit the video playback at any time

 ##Customization
-You can adjust these parameters in the code:
+-You can adjust these parameters in the code:

-max_width and max_height in resize_frame() function
+-max_width and max_height in resize_frame() function

-Face detection parameters in detectMultiScale() (currently 1.3 scale factor and 5 minimum neighbors)
+-Face detection parameters in detectMultiScale() (currently 1.3 scale factor and 5 minimum neighbors)

 ##Notes
-The script will automatically exit when the video ends

-For better performance on HD videos, you might need to adjust the resize parameters

-The Haar Cascade classifier works best with frontal faces in good lighting conditions
+-The script will automatically exit when the video ends -For better performance on HD videos, you might need to adjust the resize parameters -The Haar Cascade classifier works best with frontal faces in good lighting conditions

 ##Output
-The script displays the video with detected faces marked by blue rectangles.
+-The script displays the video with detected faces marked by blue rectangles.